mcauduro/retail/retail_analytics_labs.md

 # Retail Analytics Workshop

-In this workshop, we will build an end-to-end pipeline that
+In this workshop, we will build an end-to-end, serverless pipeline that

 * ingests data from PoS systems (simulated) as transactions happen,
 * derive near-realtime insights (such as detecting anomalies),